RBI and Monetary Policy

 RBI (Reserve Bank of India)

-- The Central Bank of India was nationalized in 1949.
+- Central Bank of India which was nationalized in 1949.

-- The central office initial was established in Calcutta and later moved to Mumbai in 1937.
+- Central office initial was established in Calcutta and later moved to Mumbai in 1937.

 - Official Directors- Governors and not more than four deputy governors.

 - RBI performs his function under the guidance of the Board of financial supervision.

 Board for Financial Supervision (BFS)